katterianjali/intern_wakaama/README.md

 #### X.509-based Credentials

 To use certificate-based credentials we have to create certificates and private keys for use by Wakaama and by the LwM2M Server.
 In this examples we have used Leshan as the LwM2M Server.
-The certificates and private keys used by this example are assumed to be located in the certs folder, previously created following the guideline in [Bootstrap Guideline](https://github.com/hannestschofenig/wakaama/blob/bugfixes/BootstrapGuideline.md).
+The certificates and private keys used by this example are assumed to be located in the certs folder, created following the steps in [Bootstrap Guideline](https://github.com/hannestschofenig/wakaama/blob/bugfixes/BootstrapGuideline.md).

 The following ECC-based certificates/private keys are used:
 - Certificate for Wakaama (in certs/cli2.crt)